ujjwalm29/DocuMentor-AI/README.md

 - Deployment and Productization
   - Logging using loggers and NOT print statements. ✅ - `INFO`, `DEBUG` and `WARN` logging added
   - Create APIs for operations
-    - Add document
+    - Add document - ✅
-    - Search
+    - Search - ✅
+    - Delete Indexes - ✅
+    - Add auth
+      - Added hacky API key based auth - ✅
     - Remove document?
       - How to design this?
       - Each doc indexed needs to have an ID.
 Each chunk needs a doc ID.
 Enter doc ID to delete.